 Audi environmental program “Mission:Zero” encourages more environmental protection

 - Audi Hungaria is the largest user of industrial geothermal energy in Hungary.
-The company has met about 70 percent of its thermal energy needs with geothermal energy since 2015.
+The company has met more than 70 percent of its thermal energy needs with geothermal energy since 2015.
 The system supplies Audi Hungaria with at least 82,000 MWh of thermal energy each year.
-The company has used 250 GWh of geothermal energy since 2015, enabling CO2 emissions to be reduced by 50,000 tons.
+The company has used 430 GWh of geothermal energy since 2015, enabling CO2 emissions to be reduced by 87,500 metric tons.

 - Audi uses DB Cargo for the carbon-neutral transport of components, engines and vehicles between its plants in Ingolstadt, Brussels and Győr.